Living with Food Allergies

 Food Allergies and Cross-Reactivity

 A food allergy occurs when the immune system overreacts to a food.
+Sometimes proteins in one substance are similar to proteins in another substance and the immune system sees them as the same.

-The most common type is when the immune system makes a type of antibody called IgE to proteins in a particular food.
-This is an IgE-mediated food allergy.
-When exposure to the food occurs, symptoms start quickly.
-Symptoms include any or several of the following: skin itching, hives, swelling of the skin, nausea, vomiting, diarrhea, breathing difficulty (wheezing, repeated throat clearing, cough, throat tightness), or anaphylaxis.
 Anaphylaxis is a severe allergic reaction that is rapid in onset and progressive.
 Symptoms of anaphylaxis involve more than one organ system from the above list.
 They can also include dizziness or loss of consciousness (from a drop in blood pressure) and other serious, potentially life-threatening complications.
 Anaphylaxis can occur with any IgE-mediated food allergy.

 Cross-Reactivity Between Cow’s Milk and Milk from Other Mammals

 There is a high degree of cross-reactivity between cow’s milk and the milk from other mammals such as goat and sheep.
 In studies, the risk of allergy (resulting in symptoms) to goat’s milk or sheep’s milk in a person with cow’s milk allergy is about 90%.
+The risk is much lower, about 5%, for allergy to mare’s milk (or donkey’s milk) which is less cross-reactive with cow’s milk.
+Plant-based milks or special formula without any milk-based proteins are the safest alternatives in these cases.

 Cross-Reactivity Between Foods in the Same Animal Group

 Cross-reactivity is uncommon between foods in the same animal group.
 For example, most people with an allergy to cow’s milk can eat beef and most people with an allergy to egg can eat chicken without any symptoms to the respective meats.
+It is exceptionally rare for it to be necessary to avoid these foods based on a risk of cross-reactivity.

 Cross-Reactivity Between Fish